Prostate cancer screening: Other

-Researchers at the Korea Institute of Science and Technology (KIST) developed a urinary multi marker sensor with the ability to measure trace amounts of biomarkers from naturally voided urine.
-The correlation of clinical state with the sensing signals form urinary multi markers was analyzed by two machine learning algorithms, random forest and neural network.
+In 2020, researchers at the Korea Institute of Science and Technology developed a urinary multi-marker sensor with the ability to measure trace amounts of biomarkers from naturally voided urine.
+The correlation of clinical state with the sensing signals from urinary multi markers was analyzed by two machine learning algorithms: random forest and neural network.
 Both algorithms provided a monotonic increase in screening performance as the number of biomarkers was increased.
 With the best combination of biomarkers, the algorithms were able to screen prostate cancer patients with more than 99% accuracy.